ritaaktay/advent-of-code-2022/day-9/solution.md

 And 9 is the tail
 The goal is to track unique positions visited by the 9 tail

-Each two nots retain the same H - T relationship as before H - 1 behaves like H - T
+Each two knots retain the same H - T relationship as before H - 1 behaves like H - T
 1 - 2 behaves like H - T
 .